mclancy96/phase-3-active-record-intro-to-rake/README.md

 end
 ```

-Now, if we run `bundle exec rake db:seed` in our terminal (provided we have
+Now, if we run `bin/rake db:seed` in our terminal (provided we have
-already run `rake db:migrate` to create the database table), we will insert five
+already run `bin/rake db:migrate` to create the database table), we will insert five
 records into the database.

 If only there was some way to interact with our class and database without